Graham Stevens: Career

 In 1971, Stevens released the film Atmosfields, which documented two years' worth of work revealing the 'aesthetic of air', produced between 1968 and 1970.
 Stevens describe the 'Atmosfields' featured in the film as demonstrating "a controlled use of natural forces with direct implication for living environments".
-Among the included works was a series of large-scale 'air sculptures' floating in St Katherine's Dock, allowing people to climb and walk over the water.
+Among the included works was a series of large-scale 'air sculptures' floating in St Katharine Docks, allowing people to climb and walk over the water.
 In the same year, Stevens also appeared in a documentary produced by Scottish Television, documenting artistic projects funded by the Scottish Arts Council.
 Interviewed about one such air sculpture, in which participants walk across St Mary's Loch in a plastic bubble, Stevens describes his approach as using "materials in the landscape... to relate to the air and the water a bit more deeply".

 One of Stevens' most famous works features in his film Desert Cloud (1974), a floating canopy installed in the Arabian Desert, in Kuwait.
 The 'cloud' absorbs solar radiation, causing air trapped in the canopy to heat and expand, holding the structure in the air through natural buoyancy.
 Talking about the work, Stevens remarked that:

 "Desert Cloud was a move away from the singular notion of shelter as a protection against the outside, towards a new conception of shelter in which you experience the atmosphere, the environment."

 Stevens' work is also characterised throughout his career by a serious interest in art's relation to both technology and industry.
 He was involved in the early days of the Artist Placement Group, the contribution of which he later characterised in terms of their infrastructural achievements.
 Based on his interest in structures with environmental and energetic properties, Stevens founded Atmospheric Industries Ltd., a co-operative company with the remit of Water, Architecture Industry, Building, Transport and Communications.
 The company was formed in 2010, and dissolved in 2017.